-- Faculty have opportunities for ongoing development in teaching. - If scholarship is an expected faculty outcome, the institution provides resources to support faculty scholarship. - If service is an expected faculty outcome, expected service is clearly defined and supported. - If practice is an expected faculty outcome, opportunities are provided for faculty to maintain practice competence. - Institutional support ensures that currency in clinical practice is maintained for faculty in roles that require it.
+- Faculty have opportunities for ongoing development in teaching. - If scholarship is an expected faculty outcome, the institution provides resources to support faculty scholarship. - If service is an expected faculty outcome, expected service is supported. - If practice is an expected faculty outcome, opportunities are provided for faculty to maintain practice competence. - Institutional support is sufficient so that currency in clinical practice is maintained for faculty in roles that require it.